Who hasn't dreamt of fine thighs, well-turned calves and, topping it all off: a sweet rear bumper?

 How can you achieve your goals of health and wellness, while keeping out of the clutches of emergency room doctors?

 1. Before starting any type of training, undergo a fitness assessment.

 Your physical assessment should consist of body composition analysis – your ratio of body fat to muscle; as well as cardiovascular and cardiorespiratory fitness tests.

 You may have to embark on a corrective exercise program before your exercise physiologist permits you to start any fitness courses.

-2. Discuss your fitness goals with a certified personal trainer.
+2. Discuss your fitness goals with a certified home or online personal trainer.